 Now, I started doing that daily.

-I did this for probably six months to a year, and I noticed that right about when that alarm went off, interesting, synchronetic things would happen.
+And I noticed that right about when that alarm went off, interesting synchronetic things would happen.

-Someone would just come up to me and say, I've been looking for you all day, and I could literally stand on a street corner and watch the alarm go off and have those kinds of things happening.
+Someone would just come up to me and say, I've been looking for you all day, and I could literally stand on the street corner and watch the alarm go off and have those kinds of things happening.

-Now, to add to that, I think it also relates to The analogy you gave about a car, as soon as you buy a new Mustang or whatever, you start seeing them everywhere.
+Now, to add to that, I think it also relates to the analogy you gave about a car.

 I think the more you focus on synchronicity, the more you recognize it and are aware of it.